 I walked out of the cabana in just my briefs on.
 I jumped into the pool, doing butterfly laps, kicking off the shallow bottom, so I dolphined completely out of the water.
 I get a hand for being a jock, not a porn star.
 The girls have spread the word.
 Soon I have a covey of lovelies to meet my every need as I sit with Belushi at the pool’s edge.

 “I had a little help there, so don’t feel you were second best.
 I’m used to being second dog.”

-“Got to save some for the mile high club,” he announced.
+“Got to save some for the mile high club,” he announces.
 “Com’n, we gotta do a farewell version of ‘Louie Louie’ in the boarding area.
 I need to pick out at least two lovelies to join me in flight.”

 ‘CHORUS: Louie Louie, oh no Me gotta go Aye-yi-yi-yi, I said Louie Louie, oh baby Me gotta go